 - Pros: eBay is a well-established, trusted platform for buying and selling.
 Buyers can pay with PayPal or a credit card.
 The website’s search function offers a lot of filtering options, and you can either bid on items or purchase them outright.
 Because the site is so popular, there is typically more than one of a given item available from different sellers.

 - Cons: Shipping costs can be high if you purchase large or heavy items.
 Because of these costs, some sellers restrict their listings to local customers only.
 However, if you’re able to arrange for pick up, you can filter the search results based on distance from your zip code.

-- How to shop: Shop online at eBay
+- Shop eBay

 - About: Facebook is a social media site and app featuring local person-to-person sales groups and a Marketplace section.

 - Pros: Since so many people utilize Facebook, it is becoming a popular platform for local person-to-person sales.
 Item listings usually include photos, descriptions, and the asking price.
 Some sellers are willing to negotiate prices.

 - Cons: You’ll need to make arrangements with the seller to view the furniture in person.
 For safety reasons, it is best to meet in a public place, but if the item is large, you may need to visit the seller’s home.
 You’ll also need a way to transport the item after purchase.
 Most transactions are cash-only.

 - Visit Facebook and search for a local group or click on the “Marketplace” tab

 - About: Goodwill Industries is a non-profit entity that owns secondhand stores selling gently used, donated items including furniture and home decor.